stephasaurusRex/learning-resources-app/README.md

 The naming conventions and 'copy' as it were, followed the language of the application prompt, but further consideration of how a user might reference a "Learning Resource" in a different way or with a different name would be a good next step.

+What other features might be useful to a user?
+  • Taking notes on resources?
+The inline editing might not be ideal in this case.

+  • Playing videos (or previewing articles) on the site directly - again this might preclude this particular design - or this design could be used with another route to a details page about the resource

+  • Adding some sort of pattern matching to the link field might prevent user error as far as adding links - but for now flexibility is the trade off for potential error here

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.